-Since starting this whole long-term travel adventure several years ago, very few pieces of clothing have withstood my travels for very long.
+Since starting this whole long-term travel adventure several years ago, the best travel clothes eluded me; very few pieces of clothing withstood my travels for very long.

 Either my location, culture and local style, climate, or pure wear and tear has meant that I’ve had to buy new pieces of cheap mediocre clothing along the way.

 While I generally enjoy refreshing my limited wardrobe, there’s rarely been an item of clothing I’ve actually been excited to wear.

 In this post, I’m going to tell you all about why I genuinely think they’re the best travel clothes brand out there (even though I started as a skeptic).